Are you losing heart because your oncology massage practice is faltering, or hasn’t quite gotten off the ground?

 Because it’s convenient.
 You can do this without the burden of travel, lost client hours, arranging childcare/eldercare/petcare, or time away from home.
 Instead, we’ll join voices, screens, and experiences online and on the phone.
 We’ll hear your voice, but there’s no video of you, so I’ll assume you’re learning in your jammies or sweatpants, in comfortable seating, with your own favorite mug of whatever.

-We’ll have a one hour window for you to call in and practice with the video conferencing before we start the course.
-If it all works, you may only be on for 20 minutes.
+We’ll have about a one hour window for you to log in and practice with the video conferencing before we start the course.
+If it all works, you may only be on for 30-45 minutes.
 Otherwise, I’ll have time to walk you through anything you’re struggling with to make the technology work.

 Class 1.
 Getting to work — Common Protocols for Common Scenarios